emerichunter/pgarsenal/pg_perfadvisor/README.md

 TO DO :
 - improve report_buffercache.sh and fix bugs
-- log evolution throuhout time ofg shared_buffers_gsmith.sql
+- log evolution throuhout time of shared_buffers_gsmith.sql